Pure-UI/pure/docs/Modal/basic.md

 Basic

-ProTip: Pure doesn't set z-index for Modal, you should set it on your own
+ProTip: Modal doesn't have z-index by default, set it on your own

 ```html
 <Button primary on-click="{ showModal = true }">Open Modal</Button>